 “Photographing humans has led me to dig deeper into Korean history and how we together had been impacted using what u.
 S. Has long gone via, although we did not grow up there,” Yoon says.
 Photography has given legitimacy to her multifaceted identification, which society would not always offer to her or the ones in her photos.
 I grew up in the south aspect of Chicago.
 Most humans would say to me, ‘Hey, what are you?
 Chinese or Japanese?’
 And I’m like, ‘Korean.’
 ‘Korean?
 What the f*is that?’
 And then they’d pull at their eyes to cause them to be small.
 Now, I assume, ‘Ehh, been there, performed that.’
 It just made me more potent.

 Jason ‘Cholo’ Cho

-“I desired to reveal a various organization of Koreans from age, gender, career, and reviews.
-It’s best these days that Koreans were getting attention, but I wanted it to go beyond K-pop, Korean barbeque and skin care regimens.
-My desire is that by listening to even a touch bit of our stories, human beings will explore the depths of their very own testimonies and identities.
-When we are able to take ownership of our memories and who we are, it brings variety to the table.”
+“I desired to reveal various organizations of Koreans from age, gender, career, and reviews.
+It’s best these days that Koreans were getting attention, but I wanted it to go beyond K-pop, Korean barbeque, and skincare regimens.
+By listening to even a touch bit of our stories, I desire that human beings will explore the depths of their very own testimonies and identities.
+When we can take ownership of our memories and who we are, it brings variety to the table.”